 The Small Business Advisory Board typically meets the third Friday of every month and any member of the public is invited to attend.
-Meetings convene at 9:00 a.m. at the Downtown Central Library.
+Meetings convene at 9 a.m. at the Central Library, 330 Park Blvd., San Diego.
 See posted Board Meeting Agenda for specific location.
 Individuals and representatives of community groups may appear before the board to address challenges impacting small businesses.